 Whether you decide to sell your home or your investment property before or after you retire will depend on your own needs and circumstances.

-But thinking ahead and speaking with a financial adviser can help you make the most of your opportunities and avoid any unexpected financial implications that may affect your tax obligations and Age Pension entitlements.
+Thinking ahead and speaking with a financial adviser may help you make the most any opportunities and avoid unexpected financial implications, such as tax obligations and Age Pension entitlements.

-When you sell your home, some of the implications can involve:
+When you sell a property, some of the considerations may include:

-- no capital gains tax will apply if it’s your home but if you sell an investment property you’ll generally have to pay capital gains tax.
+Typically, no capital gains tax applies if the property was your home, but if you sell an investment property you'll generally have to pay capital gains tax.

 Important informationShow more

 It’s important to consider your particular circumstances and read the relevant Product Disclosure Statement or Terms and Conditions before deciding what’s right for you.
 This information hasn’t taken your circumstances into account.

 This information is provided by AMP Life Limited.
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.
 All information on this website is subject to change without notice.